Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 - The game is server-authoritative, with latency-masking animations.
 - Position updates are carried out through NetworkTransform that sync position and rotation.

 Code is organized in domain-based assemblies.
-See our [ARCHITECTURE.md](ARCHITECTURE.md) file for more details.
+See the [Boss Room architecture documentation](https://docs-multiplayer.unity3d.com/netcode/current/learn/bossroom/bossroom-architecture) file for more details.

 ## Testing multiplayer